Study shows software used to predict repeat offenders is no better at it than untrained humans

 Julia Dressel and Hany Farid of Dartmouth college looked into the system amid growing skepticism that automated systems like COMPAS (Correctional Offender Management Profiling for Alternative Sanctions) can accurately predict something as complex as recidivism rates.

-To test this, they recruited people on Amazon’s Mechanical Turk to review an offender’s sex, age, and criminal record (minus, of course, whether the person did eventually recidivate, or reoffend).
+To test this, they recruited people on Amazon’s Mechanical Turk to review an offender’s sex, age and criminal record (minus, of course, whether the person did eventually recidivate, or reoffend).
 The people were then asked to provide a positive (will recidivate) or negative (will not recidivate) prediction; evaluations of the same offender were pooled and the prediction determined by majority rule.
 The same offenders were also processed in COMPAS’s recidivism prediction engine.

 As it turns out, the untrained humans and the complex, expensive software achieved nearly the same exact level of accuracy — low, to be precise.
 Humans correctly predicted reoffenders about 67 percent of the time, while COMPAS got it about 65 percent of the time.
 And the two groups only agreed on about 70 percent of the offenders.